Grassroots effort to showcase local food with minimal packaging

 Spiral Foods Cooperative is a grassroots effort building a cooperative market that showcases local food with minimal packaging.
 Together we can support local farms for the health and wealth of the community.
 Our facility will include a market, and a commercial kitchen/cannery, and a deli/café.

-Phase 1: In late Spring, 2014, we will open a grocery market featuring local produce, meats and dairy, a large bulk section, dry goods and household items, locally-made packaged foods, wellness products, and tools for homesteading (grain mills, fermentation, food storage and preservation) at friendly co-op prices.
+Phase 1: In Summer, 2014, we will open a grocery market featuring local produce, meats and dairy, a large bulk section, dry goods and household items, locally-made packaged foods, wellness products, and tools for homesteading (grain mills, fermentation, food storage and preservation) at friendly co-op prices.

 Phase 2: Soon after opening the market, The Co-op will launch a commercial kitchen/cannery to make use of the abundant harvest from our farms.
 Our team of Worker Owners will be dedicated to reducing waste in our food system.
 This phase will also allow us to implement a deli/café offering delicious, prepared food and beverages.